-By choosing this, the cosmetic surgeon can reposition a low or sagging brow.
-The cosmetic surgeon will also lift the position of your eyebrows, giving you a more youthful appearance and counteracting the so-called “sad” or “grumpy” look.
+By choosing this, the cosmetic surgery can reposition a low or sagging brow.
+The cosmetic surgery will also lift the position of your eyebrows, giving you a more youthful appearance and counteracting the so-called “sad” or “grumpy” look.

 How Do I Know If I Am a Good Candidate?

 As stated earlier, only a board certified cosmetic surgery will be able to determine if a brow lift will improve the aesthetics of your face.
 Even though patients can decide to book an appointment for a brow lift if they struggle with sagging brows, the end decision to go ahead or not always lies with the surgeon.